RuminantFarmSystems/RuFaS/flake8_instructions.md

 ## Installing Flake8 Locally

-To get started, install flake8 locally by opening an interactive shell and run this command:
+To get started, install flake8 locally by opening an interactive shell or terminal and run this command:

     python<version> -m pip install flake8

+For reference, in interactive shell command examples, angle brackets <\> are used to show places where user input may vary.
+They are not expected to be written into the eventual command.
+So when you run this script, it should look like this but with your specific python version in place of the one used here:

+    python3.9 -m pip install flake8

 In case you need your Python version, you can run this command in the same interactive shell: